 In reality, it seems this rule is being implemented so cooler checks are easier for security to conduct at bag check.
 Apparently, it’s difficult to check the contents of a cooler with a bunch of loose or half-melted ice.
 This makes sense, and I can’t imagine many people being outraged over this one…but I’m sure there will be a few people.

-Do you agree or disagree with our advice?
+What are your thoughts on stroller size limits at Walt Disney World and Disneyland?
+Pleased or displeased that smoking is no longer allowed in the parks?
+Do you agree or disagree with our assessments of these rule changes?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!